 So, What About Tattoos?

 The prohibition for tattoos in Leviticus 19 falls under the ceremonial laws given to the Nation of Israel.
-The body markings, tattoos, during that time were symbols of pagan worship or identification with other gods and nations.
-Israel was clearly told to avoid such markings of their flesh, but there is no such prohibition given to Christians.
+The body markings (tattoos) during that time were symbols of pagan worship or identification with other gods and nations.
+Israel was clearly told to avoid such markings of their flesh.
+There is no such prohibition given to Christians, although it’s accurate to say that God does not want Christians to get a tattoo that represents other gods or false worship.

 So, Is It a Sin to Get a Tattoo?

-The simple answer is…it depends.
+The simple answer is that it depends.
 It depends on the motivation behind the decision to get a tattoo, the image of the tatoo, and what it might “say” to others.
-So the answer is really not very simple at all.
+So the answer is not very simple at all.
 This is a question that requires personal discernment using biblical instruction.
-A Christian knows that they have liberty in Christ Jesus (Galatians 5:1), but with this liberty comes great responsibility.
+Christians know that they have liberty in Christ Jesus (Galatians 5:1), but with this liberty comes great responsibility.

 Discerning the Tattoo

 Tattoos are adding a mark to one’s skin, therefore they alter the appearance of one’s body to some extent and make a statement.
-In many ways, they are similar to make-up, hair color, tanning, piercings, clothing, etc, that alters one’s appearance.
-Such things affect the way in which we present ourselves and the way in which others perceive us.
-However, unlike makeup, hair color, etc, tattoos are permanent.
-Therefore, anyone considering getting a tattoo should carefully and prayerfully consider what the tattoo will look like, and what it will “say,” both today and in years to come.
+In many ways, they are similar to make-up, hair color, tanning, piercings, clothing, etc, that alter one’s appearance.
+Such things affect how we present ourselves and how others perceive us.
+But unlike makeup, hair color, etc, tattoos are permanent.
+Therefore, anyone considering getting a tattoo should carefully and prayerfully consider what it will look like and what it will “say” today and in years to come.

-If getting a tattoo is not sinfully motivated (e.g. by rebellion against authority, to adorn, elevate or call attention to oneself in a prideful way, to make a statement for evil, etc) and, if the image and the message of the tattoo is not sinful, then getting a tattoo is not likely a sin.
-There are many tattoos that honor God (crosses, verses, etc.).
-There are also many that are innocuous (hearts, flowers, anchors, eagles, etc).
-But sadly, there are also those which are definitely sinful because of the artwork or messages that dishonor God (you know what I’m talking about).
-When the image and/or message of a tattoo is sinful, most often the intent and reasons for getting the tattoo were also sinful.
+If getting a tattoo is not sinfully motivated (e.g., by rebellion against authority, to adorn, elevate or call attention to oneself in a prideful way, to make a statement for evil, etc.) and if the image and the message of the tattoo are not sinful, then getting a tattoo is not likely a sin.

 In Summary

-New Testament teachings support that as long as the intentions and motivations are not dishonoring God, and the actual art is not dishonoring in any way, then getting a tattoo is not a sin and the tattoo is not sinful….HOWEVER…
+New Testament teachings support that if the intentions and motivations are not dishonoring God, and the actual art is not dishonoring in any way, then getting a tattoo is not a sin, and the tattoo is not sinful.

-Paul said, “All things are lawful for me, but not all things are helpful; all things are lawful for me, but not all things edify.”
-(1 Corinthians 10:23) Paul emphatically stated (1 Corinthians 6:12 and 10:23) that while something might be lawful (not against the Law), it might not be helpful or instructive for improvement.
-Therefore, marking one’s body is not forbidden for Christians, but Christians must determine if getting a tattoo is beneficial for them and they must be certain the tattoo is God-honoring.
+HOWEVER… Paul said, “All things are lawful for me, but not all things are helpful; all things are lawful for me, but not all things edify.”
+(1 Corinthians 10:23) Paul emphatically stated (1 Corinthians 6:12 and 10:23) that while something might be lawful (not against the Law), it might not be helpful or instructive for spiritual growth.
+Therefore, marking one’s body is not forbidden for Christians.
+Still, Christians must determine if getting a tattoo is beneficial for them and they must be certain the tattoo is God-honoring.

 More Considerations

-There is much said about the health risks involved in getting a tattoo and the high cost of removing a no-longer-wanted tattoo.
+Much is said about the health risks of getting a tattoo and the high cost of removing a no-longer-wanted tattoo.
 In addition, there’s pain involved in getting or removing a tattoo.
-These are concerns that must be considered.
+These are concerns that should be considered.
 Never get a tattoo without careful thought and prayerful discernment.

-If you are a Christian who does not have a tattoo and does not approve of tattoos, be very careful in judging those who have them.
+If you are a Christian and do not have a tattoo and do not approve of tattoos, be very careful in judging those who have them.
 The purpose of this article is to remind us that only God can discern the heart.
-While we can judge tattoos that dishonor God to be sinful, we must be slow to judge tattoos that are not dishonoring.
-This should not be a subject of division among Christians.
+Tattoos should not be a subject of division among Christians.
 Remember, discord among the brethren is an abomination to the Lord (Proverbs 6:19)

 As already stated, Christians are under the moral Law for Christian living.
-This means that youth are subject to the Law that requires they honor father and mother (Ex 12:20).
-This means that youth are under their parent’s authority and getting a tattoo without their parent’s permission is most definitely a sin.
-Jesus declared this Law of parental authority and Paul confirmed it:
+This means that youth are subject to the Law that requires them to honor their father and mother (Ex 12:20).
+Youth are under their parent’s authority, and getting a tattoo without their parental permission is a sin.
+Jesus declared this Law of parental authority, and Paul confirmed it:

 Mark 10:19 You know the commandments: Do not commit adultery, Do not murder, Do not steal, Do not bear false witness, Do not defraud, Honor your father and your mother.